strongloop/loopback/test/README.md

 <a name="model-modelsaveoptions-callback"></a>
 ## model.save([options], [callback])
-Save an instance of a Model to the attached data source..
+Save an instance of a Model to the attached data source.

 ```js
 var joe = new User({first: 'Joe', last: 'Bob'});